top of page

 In this case, you would need a 10% deposit plus costs.

 As a general rule of thumb, if you have less than 20% deposit, you will have to pay Lender Mortgage Insurance. â€‹LMI is an insurance policy that covers the lender, not the borrower, in the instance that you can’t make your repayments and the property is sold at a loss.
-Most of the time, LMI is added to your loan, so you don’t have to pay upfront.
+Most of the time, LMI can be added to your loan in some instances.
 The higher the LVR, the more the Lenders Mortgage Insurance costs.
 For example, if you have an LVR of 85%, your LMI would be less than someone borrowing 95%. â€‹The higher the loan amount, the higher the LMI is again.
 Another example if you borrow 85% of 300K your LMI would be less than someone borrowing 85% of 600K.

 Most people don’t save up 20% and usually want to get into a property with around 5-10% deposit, In this case, the borrower wouldn’t pay the LMI upfront but simply add it onto the loan.
 LMI is not always the enemy though.
 Firstly it allows you to get into a home sooner and start paying off your mortgage instead of renting.
 Secondly, if you are an investor, it allows you to purchase additional properties with a reduced deposit, getting you into the investor market sooner, accumulating more property, and staring your journey towards wealth creation.